fox-it/dissect-docs/docs/source/contributing/tooling.rst

     $ tox -e docslinkcheck

 You will see the results of the checks in your terminal, but they can also be found in the file ``tests/docs/build/linkcheck/output.txt``.

+The following section helps you understand the results of the command.

 Understanding linkcheck output
 """"""""""""""""""""""""""""""

+Each line in ``tests/docs/build/linkcheck/output.txt`` corresponds to one URL that has been checked and shows:
+- the filename and line number where the URL is mentioned
-Each URL that is checked will result in a line containing the file and linenumber containing the URL, the result of the check (see below) and the actual URL that was checked.
+- the result of the check
+- the actual URL that was checked.

-Use the following table to process the output:
+Use the following table to interpret the result of the check:

 .. list-table:: How to process linkcheck results
    :widths: 20 40 40